1 of 6 :: game theory is nothing but the science of decision making

-ultimatum game: The beauty of Nick’s idea was to change Ibrahim’s payoff in the outcome
+3 OF 6 : ultimatum game :: Nick’s idea - change Ibrahim’s payoff in the outcome

 Game theory is looking at human interactions through the lens of mathematics.
 Now, here is the situation With up to ten years in prison at stake, will Wanda rat Fred out?
 Now that is a classic game theory situation used to analyze what is called a "prisoner's dilemma".